 In Miranda, the Court found that the Fifth and Sixth Amendments require police to inform individuals in custody that they have the right to remain silent and to be assisted by an attorney.
 The term “Miranda Rights” is now common knowledge across the United States, and it keeps people informed of their rights when they are in custody.

-As exhibited by the above-referenced cases, caselaw is an important part of the legal system that can make or break a case.
+As exhibited by the above-referenced cases, case law is an important part of the legal system that can make or break a case.

-WHERE TO FIND STATUTES AND CASELAW
+WHERE TO FIND STATUTES AND CASE LAW

 Attorneys and paralegals use different websites and legal platforms that help them research statutes and caselaw easily.
 Westlaw, Fastcase, Casetext, and LexisNexis are some of the more popular legal research websites.
 It is important to note that these websites cost money to use.
 They are membership based.

 Using the websites stated above, an attorney and paralegals can research and find virtually all statutes and case law related to the case they are working on.
 An attorney or paralegal can also specify which jurisdiction, such as state or federal, they are looking for caselaw or statutes in.
 This helps narrow down the search.
 If one does not have a membership to a legal research website, one can use a search engine to find cases and statutes that are relevant to one’s case.

-An example of this would be if one received a speeding citation in Utah and wanted to see what the law in Utah was regarding speeding; in such a circumstance one could search “speeding laws in Utah.”
+For example, if one received a speeding citation in Utah and wanted to see what the law in Utah was regarding speeding, in such a circumstance, one could search “speeding laws in Utah.”
 This search would likely give one a good start in finding out the law in Utah regarding speeding.
 Another example would be if a grandparent wanted to find information regarding grandparent rights in Utah, they could search “grandparent rights in Utah.”

 Not every case that one finds will be relevant to one’s case.
 It is important to read the case information thoroughly and to understand what the decision was in the case.

 For instance, did the court agree with the original decision, or did they reverse it to be retried?
 When reading about a case, another case may be cited that could be relevant and could be used in the case at hand.
 When performing legal research, it is always important for one to research all aspects that might be relevant to one’s case.

-Since attorneys and paralegals have been trained in legal research, they tend to have an easier time finding caselaw and statutes that are relevant to cases.
+Since attorneys and paralegals have been trained in legal research, they tend to have an easier time finding case law and statutes that are relevant to cases.

 Needing to conduct legal research is a great reason to hire a paralegal.